pgrok/pgrok/README.md

     ```sh
     pgrok init --remote-addr pgrok.dev:2222 --forward-addr http://localhost:3000 --token {YOUR_TOKEN}
     ```
-    By default, the config file is created at the current directory.
+    By default, the config file is created at the working directory.
 Use `--config` flag to specify a different path for the config file.
 1. Launch the client by executing the `pgrok` or `pgrok http` command.
-    1. By default, `pgrok` expects the `pgrok.yml` is available in the same directory.
+    1. By default, `pgrok` expects the `pgrok.yml` is available in the working directory.
 Use `--config` flag to specify a different path for the config file.
     1. Use the `--debug` flag to turn on debug logging.
     1. Upon succesfully startup, you should see a log looks like:
         ```sh